Function, Role and Task

 The diagram provides core steps and roles that play an important part in the work of an enterprise architect.

-Below, Dragon1 provides the worldwide enterprise architecture community with a paper detailing the function, task, and role of the architect in the organization.
+Below, Dragon1 provides the worldwide enterprise architecture community with a paper detailing the architect's function, task, and role in the organization.

 One of the great challenges for enterprise architects is to satisfy all the highly demanding primary stakeholders with their (conflicting) requirements.
 That requires the enterprise architect to be able to do conceptual design.